Noble Willingham: Career

 On television, Willingham had a recurring role in the ABC series Home Improvement with Tim Allen as John Binford, and appeared as a guest star in the 1975 CBS family drama series Three for the Road.
 He also guest starred on Dallas; The A-Team; Murder, She Wrote; Star Trek: The Next Generation (1989); Northern Exposure; The Rockford Files; Tucker's Witch with Tim Matheson and Catherine Hicks; and Quantum Leap.
 His additional television credits include A Woman With a Past, The Children Nobody Wanted, The Alamo: Thirteen Days to Glory, and Unconquered.
 He also played the conductor in Kenny Rogers as The Gambler (1980), Dr. Graham in Living Proof: The Hank Williams Jr. Story (1983), he appeared in the 1986 miniseries Dream West, and appeared in Badge of the Assassin (1985) and Men Don't Tell (1993).
 He guest starred as IRS Agent Bumpers in the show Remington Steele.
-He died of a heart attack on January 17, 2004 at age 72 in Palm Springs.

 He was best known for his role as C.D.
 Parker on the series Walker, Texas Ranger from 1993 to 1999.
 He left the show to run for the United States House of Representatives.
 He ran for the Texas's 1st congressional district seat against incumbent Max Sandlin, who beat Willingham handily.